lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 To attribute functional annotation to any clade or orthologous genes, we use what we term 'guide sequences.'
 These are sequences that we manually select from literature for their verified functionality.
-Ideally, these guide sequences represent multiple of the major landplant clades, but in reality they are mostly found in angiosperms.
+Ideally, these guide sequences represent multiple of the major land plant clades, but in reality they are mostly found in angiosperms.

-Finally, we also add sequences of inquiry, those that we'd like to place in context of evolution of landplants (i.e. the 1kP data) and assign some function to via guide sequences.
+Finally, we also add sequences of inquiry, those that we'd like to place in context of evolution of land plants (i.e. the 1kP data) and assign some function to via guide sequences.

-Acquiring data from NCBI blastP can be done online completely, subsetting orthorgroups of the 1kP has no online alternatives.
+Acquiring data from NCBI blastP can be done online completely, subsetting orthogroups of the 1kP has no online alternatives.

 ## Aligning the dataset

 Now that we have a collection of homologous sequences, the next step is to align these to each other.
 Two of the famous tools to this end are ClustalOMEGA (previously known as clustalW) and MUSCLE [@Sievers2014; @Edgar2004].
 Both tools however, are single-threaded; meaning they can use only one CPU cores where modern computers often have several.
-They are outperformed in most cases by more modern tools, espicially for big or gappy datasets [@Pais2014].
+They are outperformed in most cases by more modern tools, especially for big or gappy datasets [@Pais2014].
 The transcriptome data of the 1kP occasionally contains mis-assemblies that cause such big gaps in an MSA.
 Given the size of the datasets we work with in the _Azolla_ lab and the size of the 1kP orthogroups we have worked with, I chose to use MAFFT [@Katoh2013].
 MAFFT is a multiple sequence aligner that can make use of additional CPU cores, and can deal well with big gaps in alignments.